-Previous Kev Recommended Actions
+Previous Key Recommended Actions

-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH1: Optimise quality of care Address the falling coverage of vitamin A Q1 2021 No progress reported
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH : Optimise quality of care Address the falling coverage of vitamin A Q1 2021 No progress reported

-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH ^{1:} Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-Address any stock-outs of essential RMNCAH commodities Q4 2020 The MOH is prioritising ensuring that routine health services are maintained.
-This includes refresher training and mentorship of health staff RMNCAH1: Optimise quality of care Address the falling coverage of DPT3 Q2 2021 No progress reported NTDs Ensure that NTD interventions including Mass Drug Administration, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH : Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+Address any stock-outs of essential RMNCAH commodities Q4 2020 The country reached its highest peak of COVID-19 during the month of July, 2021, followed by decreasing cases.
+Routine health services were not compromised, although here were less RMNCAH activities planned for as indicated below: The Reproductive Health Technical Committee and the Maternal, Newborn Death Surveillance and Response meetings continue to be conducted via Zoom The Ministry is prioritizing intensified field activities during the Quarter October to December, 2021 RMNCAH1: Optimise quality of care Address the falling coverage of DPT3 Q2 2021 No progress reported NTDs Ensure that NTD interventions including Mass Drug Administration, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
 This includes prioritising key necessary catch up activities Q4 2021 By respecting COVID-19 preventive measures, Liberia maintained routine case management services such as care for patients, morbidity management and disability prevention, active case identification and search but the case load decreased because patients had fear of COVID 19.
-The country did not manage to organize the 2020 MDA as all community-based activities were suspended.
-The country is working to resume the suspended activities in 2021
+The country didn't manage to organize the 2020 MDA as all communities based activities were suspended.
+The country is working to resume the suspended activities. in 2021